Grazfather/AnkiAIUtils/README.md

 Click to read more
 </summary>

-First, create an _API_KEYS/_ directory and place your API key in a separate file.
+First, create an _API_KEYS/_ directory and place your API key in a separate file, or ensure that you API keys are set in you env variables.

 Next, install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) Anki addon if you don't already have it.

 #### Reformulator

 Next... create a database? it expects a sqlite db in databases/reformulator/reformulator?
+* Can handle it in code

 Next... something about adding a field called `AnkiReformulator` to notes you want to change?
 * Do you have to create a special note type for this to work?